What to Expect with Hydrocephalus Shunt Surgery

 What to Expect After Hydrocephalus Shunt Surgery

-When you get home from the hospital you will still need to rest.
-During this time, you will concentrate on building up your strength so you can return to school, which may take a few weeks.
-Your neurosurgeon or APP will let you know when it is okay to return to all of your usual activities
+When you get home from the hospital, you will still need to rest.
+During this time, you will concentrate on building up your strength so you can return to school or work, which may take a few weeks.

 Information you can trust!
 This article was produced by the Hydrocephalus Association, copyright 2021.
-We would like to thank the following individuals for their valuable contributions and expert input: Marion L. (Jack) Walker, MD, and Cathy Cartwright, DNP, RN-BC, PCNS, FAAN.
+We would like to thank the following individuals for their valuable contributions and expert input: Marion L. (Jack) Walker, MD, Cathy Cartwright, DNP, RN-BC, PCNS, FAAN, Jennifer Marshall, MSPAS, MSJ, PA-C.

 Was this resource helpful?